Get Started with the Microservice Solution Template

 Run the Public Web Gateway

-When you run the PublicWebGateway application, it opens a Swagger UI to explore the HTTP APIs provided by this API Gateway:
+When you run the PublicWebGateway application, it opens a Swagger UI to explore the HTTP APIs re-routed by this API Gateway:

 Run the Public Website